yegor256/qpdf-action/README.md

 request, I will gladly accept it.

 Also, there is no caching now.
-This means that every time it will take about 10 minutes to install qpdf, on every single build.
+This means that every time it will take about a few minutes to install qpdf, on every single build.
 This is terrible, but I don't know how to fix this.
 If you know, please submit a pull request.